Eternal feminine: Ednah Dow Cheney

 Parker's claim that "There is no sex in souls," however, does not convince Cheney.
 "Masculine" and "feminine" may be but "shadows and types", but they can hardly be dispensed with.
 The best course, in her view, is to be pragmatic, to give them meanings that, rather than conveying harmful stereotypes, can actually be useful from a feminist and a societal perspective.
-The definitions she offers, while nonarbitrary—they are in line with her idea that the core meaning of the eternal feminine is relation—are extremely general as well as highly abstract (the terminology is largely drawn from physics), and are clearly to be taken metaphorically rather than literally—that is, as pointers to something which by its very nature ("shadows and types") eludes precise definition.
+The definitions she offers, while nonarbitrary—they are in line with her idea that the core meaning of the eternal feminine is relation—are extremely general as well as highly abstract (the terminology is largely drawn from physics), and are clearly to be taken metaphorically—that is, as pointers to something which by its very nature ("shadows and types") eludes precise definition.
 The masculine represents force, the feminine attraction.
 The masculine is centrifugal, the feminine is centripetal.
 The masculine stands for apartness ("Faust is the unrelated man"), the feminine for union.
 Typically, in a society in which the masculine dominates, man has "largely taken the material aggressive part of the life of the world, and... woman, in so far truly his worst enemy, has yielded to his exactions and fostered his pride of authority and self-love."
 Such a society is harmful to both sexes, but especially to women.
 Indeed, for Cheney, the world's most fearful evil "is the wrong against woman,... which seems to be rooted in the ages, and to-day casts its poisonous slime over all countries, and all societies".
 What is required, therefore, is radical reform—the loftiest goal, Fuller had said, of the fully realized soul—so that "evident wrongs are eliminated and both sexes will develop in freedom and finally into perfect harmony".
 This harmony is not achievable without the free development of women, Ideally, the masculine and the feminine "play an equal part in the great drama of Life".
 Given the disharmony between the sexes and in society in general, however, "as the feminine represents attraction, this is the leading principle which draws us upward and on."